 As part of a traditional Maasai wedding, the bride is required to wear a bold and colorful beaded necklace.
 The night of the wedding is when the “kupamba” party happens.
 During the “kupamba” party the Maasai bride is allowed to take off her veil and show her jewels and hairstyle.

-Moreover, before the wedding the bride needs to shave her head, this is meant to symbolize her new life in the wedding.
-The bride is also expected to come to the wedding with all of her belongings.
+Moreover, before the wedding the bride needs to shave her head, as this act is meant to symbolize her new life in the wedding.
+The Maasai bride is also expected to come to the wedding with all of her belongings.

 Bulgaria And Their Practice of “Gelena”